OTE - Oregon Travel Experience

 Populus tremuloides

-From the North Steens Loop Rd., turn north onto Moon Hill Dr. Travel 0.2 mile.
-Turn west off Moon Hill Rd. and travel less than 0.1 mile to a small lake (sometimes dry) Aspens are about 200 ft. to the west of the lake.
+Location: From the North Steens Loop Rd., turn north onto Moon Hill Dr. Travel 0.2 mile.
+Turn west off Moon hill Rd. and travel less than 0.1 mile to small lake (sometimes dry) Aspens are about 200 ft. to the west of the lake.